isabella232/specs-1/proposals/0004-simple-user-sessions.md

 Applications with an active session may read and write any non-protected file on the user dat.
 After the session ends, all write permission is revoked.

-If an application attempts to write to a user dat without an active session, the user will be given special warning during the permission prompt.
+As with any other Dat archive, an application may request permission to write to a user dat without a user session.
+The browser should give the user a special warning and confirmation during the permission prompt (eg "This dat is a user profile.
+Are you sure you want to give write access?").

 ## APIs